When everything on your list is priority one

 When MoSCoW is not the right tool

-“The most common misapplication of MoSCoW is treating all requirements as equally negotiable.
-Must Haves define the minimum usable subset – the project exists to deliver these.” – Agile Business Consortium, DSDM Framework Handbook [2]
+As the Agile Business Consortium frames it in the DSDM guidance, the most common misapplication of MoSCoW is treating all requirements as equally negotiable.
+The Must Haves define the minimum usable subset, and the project exists to deliver those first [2].

 How does MoSCoW fit into agile sprint planning?

-In Scrum (an agile framework that structures work into fixed-length sprints with defined roles: product owner, scrum master, and development team; unlike Kanban, a workflow method that uses continuous flow and work-in-progress limits without fixed-length sprints) environments, the MoSCoW framework slots into backlog refinement (the recurring team activity of reviewing, estimating, and reprioritizing user stories before sprint planning, distinct from sprint planning itself, which selects the specific stories for an upcoming sprint).
-Product owners tag user stories with MoSCoW categories during grooming sessions, and the sprint pulls from Must Haves first, then Should Haves, then Could Haves if capacity remains.
-The Won’t Have column stays visible as a “not now” parking lot.
+In Scrum and Kanban environments, the MoSCoW framework slots into backlog refinement, the recurring activity of reviewing, estimating, and reprioritizing user stories before a sprint is planned.
+Product owners tag user stories with MoSCoW categories during grooming sessions.
+The sprint then pulls from Must Haves first, then Should Haves, then Could Haves if capacity remains, while the Won’t Have column stays visible as a “not now” parking lot.
+The two agile methods handle the timing of that work differently, as the table shows.

-But here’s a practical detail that most guides miss: MoSCoW categories should be reviewed at the start of each sprint, not locked in at the beginning of the project.
+But here is a practical detail that most guides miss: MoSCoW categories should be reviewed at the start of each sprint, not locked in at the beginning of the project.
 A should have that blocks three other stories might deserve a promotion to must have mid-sprint.
 The moscow framework is a living classification system, not a contract.

 MoSCoW decides what makes the cut.
 Agile decides the order and pace of delivery.
 Together they prevent both scope creep and shipping paralysis.